PricelessToolkit/Unifi-Cloudkey-Repurposed/rsync-snapshots/README.md

 2. `rsync-snapshots.sh`
    Creates timestamped snapshots from the central backup server to the remote CloudKey backup target.

+3. `cloudpanel-hosts-backup.sh`
+Connects from the local backup server to a CloudPanel VPS over SSH, downloads locally generated site backups.

 # clone.sh

 `clone.sh` is a simple rsync-based mirror tool for consolidating data onto a central local server.